-Shaolin martial arts and kungfu in the most representative, the most cultural connotation, the religious culture, the most complete system, the most authoritative, and the most mysterious Chinese martial arts genre, it has undoubtedly become the mainstream Han Chinese martial arts.
+Shaolin kung fu and martial arts in the most representative, the most cultural connotation, the religious culture, the most complete system, the most authoritative, and the most mysterious Chinese martial arts genre, it has undoubtedly become the mainstream Han Chinese martial arts.

-The Masters of the school are Shaolin warrior monks trained from an early age inside the original Shaolin Temple.
+The Masters of the school are Shaolin monks trained from an early age inside the original Shaolin Temple.
 They have rich experience teaching international students Kung Fu. providing a unique and amazing training experience.
-We have received so much positive feedback which inspires our masters to further help students discover how much they are capable of.
+We have received so much positive feedback which inspires our kung fu master to further help students discover how much they are capable of.
 The masters also have won many Kung Fu competitions and have given a large number of demonstrations in China and abroad.

 Your Shaolin kung fu training will be full time and of a high quality.
 The full time nature of the course means that you will be learning all day.
 Compared to taking the odd class once or twice a week at home you will develop your skills at a completely different level!
 Inequable training methods and kung fu skills.

 - complete Shaolin Kung Fu training from authentic masters.